pradeepbabar/my_projects/README.md

 - `git rebase <Other Branch>`: To incorporate changes from <Other BRANCH> to current BRANCH.

 in MAIN commit adding 1st line
+2nd line in MAIN commit added for sec